cristhosebyrasp/Intro_to_Django/week1/step1.md

 # Full-stack Development

 A full-stack developer is a very profitable job.
 The development of both the back- and front-end systems has become so specialized, it’s most common for a developer to specialize in only one.
-As a general rule, full-stack development by a single programmer isn’t a practical solution.
+As a general rule, full-stack development by a single programmer isn’t a practical solution langer projects.
 However, at times a custom software development company will have developers who are proficient with both sides, known as a full-stack developer.
 The best way to create the perfect front-end and back-end combination is to outline the specific project at hands requirements and assemble the stack that fits those.